Error Estimates for Nitsche's Method on Approximate Domains: Conclusions

 These results highlight that geometric perturbations affect different norms in qualitatively different ways: the energy norm amplifies boundary location errors while remaining insensitive to normal errors, the $H^1$-seminorm separates boundary location and normal errors, and the $L^2$-norm is comparatively robust with respect to geometric inaccuracies.

-The numerical experiments confirm the theoretical predictions and illustrate how the different geometric error components influence convergence in practice.
+The numerical experiments are consistent with the theoretical predictions and illustrate how the different geometric error components influence convergence in practice.
 In particular, the normal approximation study demonstrates that the $\delta_n$-term in the $H^1$-estimate is sharp, while the level-set study shows that in practical approximations the worst-case scaling of the normal error may not be fully realized, leading in some cases to slightly improved convergence rates.

-From a practical perspective, the results provide guidance on the required accuracy of geometric representations in unfitted finite element methods.
-Boundary location errors must be carefully controlled to achieve optimal convergence in the energy norm, while accurate approximation of the boundary normal is essential for optimal convergence in the $H^1$-seminorm.
-The $L^2$-norm, on the other hand, is more robust with respect to geometric perturbations.
+From a practical perspective, the results provide guidance on the accuracy needed in geometric representations for unfitted finite element methods.
+Boundary location errors need to be carefully controlled to guarantee optimal convergence in the energy norm, while the boundary normal approximation also plays a role in guaranteeing optimal convergence in the \(H^1\)-seminorm.
+The \(L^2\)-estimate, on the other hand, exhibits a more natural dependence on the geometry: the boundary location error enters as a separate additive contribution, and no explicit normal-error term appears.

-The analysis is carried out in an abstract CutFEM framework and applies to a wide class of unfitted and geometry-approximation methods.
-Possible directions for future work include the development of error estimates under weaker geometric regularity assumptions, for instance when the geometry is only controlled in Sobolev norms as in PDE-based geometry descriptions.
+The analysis is carried out in an abstract CutFEM framework and applies to a wide class of unfitted and approximate-domain methods.
+Possible directions for future work include the development of error estimates under weaker geometric regularity assumptions, such as geometries controlled only in Sobolev norms through PDE-based descriptions, and the extension of the analysis to polygonal and piecewise smooth geometric approximations.

 \paragraph{Acknowledgement.} This research was supported in part by the Swedish Research Council (2021-04925, 2025-05562), the Swedish Research Programme Essence, and the Kempe Foundations (JCSMK22-0139).